Nikhil1920/crt/practice-problems/intersection-of-arrays/index.md

 title: Intersection Of Arrays
 published: 2021-09-31T09:36:00
 updated: 2021-09-31T09:36:00
-tags: ["daily-contest", "java", "31-09-2021"]
+tags: ["Practice Problems", "crt"]
 ---

 Given two arrays A and B of size N and M respectively, print the count of elements in the intersection (or common elements) of the two arrays.
 For this question, the intersection of two arrays can be defined as the set containing distinct common elements between the two arrays.

 Note: You are not allowed to use built-in data structures (Set/Map/